Cocktail-recipes/cocktail-recipes/README.md

 This is a database for cocktail recipes.

-When the user has not signed up, she can just watch all recipes in the database.
+When the user has not signed up, they can only view the recipes in the database.

-After signing up, she can also add recipes and delete them.
+After signing up, they can also add new recipes and delete them.

 ## Setup

-If you'd like to watch how the cocktail recipe database works, go to [Cocktail recipes at heroku](https://cocktail-recipes-db.herokuapp.com/)
+If you'd like to see how the cocktail recipe database works, go to [Cocktail recipes at heroku](https://cocktail-recipes-db.herokuapp.com/)

 ## Run on your computer